-What to know for Fantasy Baseball Week 4: Team strikeout trends, individual pitcher velocity trends, and Miguel Sano's monstrous start
+What to know for Fantasy Baseball Week 4: Strikeout trends, individual pitcher velocity trends and Miguel Sano's monster start

 The schedule.
 The matchups.
 Strikeout trends.
 Velocity tidbits.
 Chris Towers runs you through what you need to know for Week 4 of the Fantasy Baseball season.